trezorg/pow/README.md

 Of course Hashcash also has disadvantages like:

 1. Compute time depends on power of client's machine.
-For example, very weak clients possibly could not solve challenge, or too powerful computers could implement DDOS-attackls.
+For example, very weak clients possibly could not solve challenge, or too powerful computers could implement DDOS-attacks.
 But complexity of challenge could be dynamically solved by changing of required zeros could from server.
-2. Pre-computing challenges in advance before DDOS-attack.
+2. Pre-computing challenges in advance before DOS-attack.
 Some clients could parse protocol and compute many challenges to apply all of it in one moment.
-It could be solved by sending a seed value to client and store this seed on the server.
+It could be solved by sending a seed value to client and keep this seed on the server during a challenge.